 Are you ready to dive in a little further?
 Here are the five most important hair and makeup tips I want to share as you prepare for your professional headshots:

-Breakouts, hormones, and other issues can make us feel hopeless.
 A good professional photographer can help edit your photos in a way that will ensure you look your best.
 Be sure to talk to them about your concerns beforehand.
-Most photographers are happy to spend a little more time editing so you get a completely natural, polished looking photo.
+Most photographers are happy to spend a little more time editing so you get a completely natural, polished looking photo but photographers can only do so much!

 Another thing you can do is treat yourself to a facial.
 If you have the means, go see a certified esthetician.
 I wouldn’t recommend doing anything “extreme” right before your photos (like microdermabrasions or extractions) since you just can’t be sure how your skin will react.

-Makeup artists cannot change the texture of your skin.
 I say this a lot but it’s true.
 When you see a photo of someone with fantastic looking skin, it’s either a result of some very good editing or a strict skincare regimen… or both.
 The fact of the matter is, makeup applies more beautifully on good skin.
+Read the 4 Things Makeup Artists Can (and Cannot) Do here >

 I have been asked lately why I don’t wear more dramatic makeup — like a smokey eye — on a regular basis.
 People are curious why I don’t use my own makeup as a kind of “advertisement” for the work I do as a makeup artist.
 In their mind, a makeup artist should always be rocking a full face of makeup.